jam01/xtrasonnet/docs/index.md

 ![xtrasonnet](assets/images/xtrasonnet.drawio.png)
 </figure>

-### xtrasonnet extends sjsonnet by enabling extensibility, adding support for data formats other than JSON, and offering data transformation facilities through the `xtr` library and a few additions to the jsonnet language itself.
+### xtrasonnet is an extension of databricks' [sjsonnet](https://github.com/databricks/sjsonnet), a Scala implementation of Google's [jsonnet](https://github.com/google/jsonnet). xtrasonnet extends sjsonnet by enabling extensibility, support for data formats other than JSON, and data transformation facilities through the `xtr` library and a few additions to the jsonnet language itself.

 <div class="container p-0">
     <div class="row">